LoesterFranco/sky130A-prebuilt/README.md

 ```
 and you are done

-# Recreating the sky130A-prebuilt - (for PDK developers):
+# Rebuild - for PDK developers:

 # Prerequisites to recreate: